khornberg/docker-indicator/readme.md

 docker-indicator
 ----------------

-Shows an icon in the menu bar with the status of docker.
+Shows an icon in the menu bar with the status of docker and a simple menu to start/stop containers.

 **Why?**